 I’m Sorry, Who Are You?

-When you got a diagnosis of macular degeneration (MD), were you told that if the disease progresses, you will not be able to see faces?
+When you got a diagnosis of macular degeneration (MD or AMD), were you told that if the disease progresses, you will not be able to see faces?
 This applies to any type of MD.
 I know this sounds awful.
 It can be.
 I’ve had people tell me that they can’t imagine not being able to see the faces of their grandchildren as they grow or not being able to recognize the people that they know well.

 Not being able to see faces causes people to not recognize other people when they are face-to-face but a distance away.
 Members of my Facebook group tell me that they've heard things like, “I’m embarrassed that I didn't recognize my own mother/father/sister/brother!”
 That can be very upsetting not only to the person with AMD but also to the person who is not recognized.